kyma-project/busola/docs/extensibility/display-section.md

   - **source** - _[required]_ contains a [JSONata](https://docs.jsonata.org/overview.html) expression used to fetch data for the column.
 In its simplest form, it's the path to the value.
   - **default** - optional flag.
 If set to `true`, the list view is sorted by this value by default.
   - **compareFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) compare function.
 It is required to use `$first` and `$second` variables when comparing two values.
 There is a special custom function [compareStrings](jsonata.md#comparestringsfirst-second) used to compare two strings, for example, `$compareStrings($first, $second)`
+- **search** - optional search option.
+It's an array of objects that allows you to search for resources including the value from the given **source**.
+  - **source** - _[required]_ contains a [JSONata](https://docs.jsonata.org/overview.html) expression used to fetch data for the column.
+In its simplest form, it's the path to the value.
+  - **searchFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) search function.
+It allows you to use the `$input` variable to get the search input's value that can be used to search for more complex data.

 Since the **ResourceList** widget does more than just list the items, you must provide the whole data source (`$myResource()`) instead of just the items (`$myResource().items`).